 The advantages of property downsizing include reducing your monthly outgoings as relocating from a four-bedroom to a two-bedroom property could save you money on tax, insurance and ongoing maintenance.
 This will result in increased money left over each month for things you would like to buy.
 Smaller homes also require less interior cleaning and exterior upkeep.
 Fewer rooms cut down on time spent on household chores, and less green space makes for easy gardening.

 You need to take into account that there are some disadvantages too.
-You may be distressed when you have to sell or give away possessions that you’re attached to as you have less space and fewer rooms to enjoy quiet times.
+You may be distressed when you have to sell or give away possessions that you’re attached to, as you have less space and fewer rooms to enjoy quiet times.
+Hiring storage for furniture can help you keep some more cherished pieces that you’re not ready to let go of.
+They won’t be in your home but will still be in your possession.
 And you might not have room for guests as in your previous property.

-Downsizing also brings a change in lifestyle which can be initially hard to adapt to if you’ve lived in the home you’re moving from for many years.
+Downsizing also brings a lifestyle change, which can be initially hard to adapt to if you’ve lived in the home you’re moving from for many years.
 This natural resistance can often be enhanced if you’re leaving behind family and friends and moving to a completely new neighbourhood.

 When should you downsize?

 There’s nothing to say exactly when you should downsize.
-It could be brought about by changes in your life such as retirement, moving to be closer to family members, if you’re suffering from ill health and need fewer responsibilities, or you want to be in a location that has better transport links with close proximity to amenities.
-The COVID pandemic is another reason for downsizing and making that move from the city into the country.
+It could be brought about by changes in your life such as retirement, moving to be closer to family members if you’re suffering from ill health and need fewer responsibilities, or you want to be in a location that has better transport links with close proximity to amenities.
+The COVID pandemic is another reason for downsizing and moving from the city into the country.

 Is downsizing worth the effort?